PROJECT BRIGGS, INC. EXECUTIVE BOARD OF DIRECTORS

 e-mail: rbriggs@projectbriggs.org

-During his 29 years of community work, he's served as Founder and Board Member of the Ummah Endowment Fund (2002-2008), President-CEO for Al Sura, Inc. (2008-2016), and President-CEO for Project Briggs, Inc. (2016-Present).
+His 32-year dedication to HIV/AIDS awareness, risk reduction, sexual health education, and community service has placed him in various leadership roles, particularly as Founder and Board Member of the Ummah Endowment Fund (2002-2008), President-CEO of Al Sura, Inc. (2008-2016), and President-CEO of Project Briggs, Inc. (2016-Present).

 Kraig Ronald Williams - Vice-President, Finance, and Program Events